yaxue1123/photochemcad/README.md

 ## Paper

-A paper *Developing a user community in the photosciences.A website for spectral data and access to PhotochemCAD* will be published on [SPIE](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/10893/108930O/Developing-a-user-community-in-the-photosciences--a-website/10.1117/12.2508077.short?SSO=1).
+A paper *Developing a user community in the photosciences.A website for spectral data and access to PhotochemCAD* was published on [SPIE](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/10893/108930O/Developing-a-user-community-in-the-photosciences--a-website/10.1117/12.2508077.short?SSO=1).
 Yaxue Guo and Zhen Xu are first co-authors.
 Ann Elizabeth Norcross, Masahiko Taniguchi, and Jonathan S. Lindsey are second co-authors.

 ## Authors